|Examination date||Part||Place||Application deadline|

 These documents and forms should be then uploaded as PDF files on the UEMS platform during the registration process.

 For details on the eligibility criteria, please download the following document:

 For details on the required skills, please download the following document:

 Candidates must attach the following documents to their online registration on the UEMS Surgery platform:

-The eligibility fee is to be paid when the candidate register for the certification.
+The eligibility fee is to be paid when the applicant registers for the certification.

-The examination fees should be paid once the eligibility of the candidate has been confirmed, to finalise the registration of the candidate for the examination.
+The examination fee should be paid once the eligibility of the applicant has been confirmed, within two weeks following confirmation of selection, to finalise the registration for the examination.